KittyGiraudel/site/_posts/2014-04-28-casting-map-into-list.md

 ---
-title: "Casting a map into a list in Sass"
+title: Casting a map into a list in Sass
 tags:
   - sass
   - lists